awsdocs/amazon-redshift-management-guide/doc_source/working-with-clusters.md

 The **Release Status** column in the Amazon Redshift console list of clusters indicates whether one of your clusters is available for upgrade\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/redshift/latest/mgmt/images/rs-upgrade.png)

+### Rolling Back the Cluster Version<a name="rs-mgmt-rollback-version"></a>

+If your cluster is up to date with the latest cluster version, you can choose to roll it back to the previous version\.

+For detailed information about features and improvements included with each cluster version, see [Cluster Version History](rs-mgmt-cluster-version-notes.md)\.

+**To roll back to a previous cluster version**

+1. Sign in to the AWS Management Console and open the Amazon Redshift console at [https://console\.aws\.amazon\.com/redshift/](https://console.aws.amazon.com/redshift/)\.

+1. In the navigation pane, choose **Clusters**\.

+1. Choose the cluster that you want to roll back and choose the **Status** tab\.

+   If there is a version available to roll back to, it appears on the status tab of the details page\.
+![\[Roll-back version details screen\]](http://docs.aws.amazon.com/redshift/latest/mgmt/images/roll-back.png)

+1. Choose **Rollback to release \(release number\)**\.

 ## Default Disk Space Alarm<a name="rs-clusters-default-disk-usage-alarm"></a>